twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D3
 Today I've create space for add new button in plugin  https://github.com/mrfeeder/plugin-detender/commit/06e666ac4c0de80b824f70d7566e663d1cb64588
 Planning to do more tomorrow: save in db

+### D4
+Today I've read book part html5 up and running 30 munite Planning to do more tomorrow: save in db